Two types of singers need a microphone for home use: those who want to record a few tracks for fun and those who want professional level recordings.

 Audio-Technica AT2035 — The Best Mic To Record Vocals On a Budget

 Obviously, it can’t match the other mics on this list when it comes to quality, but this is still an excellent mic, especially given the low price.
-The metal exterior and high build quality make it tough and durable.
+The metal exterior and excellent construction make it tough and durable.

 The AT2035 won’t be sufficient for professional applications, but for anyone else, it is a great option if you’re looking to save money.
-For a low price, you get an excellent large diaphragm condenser mic that gives you a sound quality far beyond other similarly priced mics.
+For a low price, you get one of the best large diaphragm condenser microphones on the market, that gives you a sound quality far beyond other similarly priced gear.

 - Wide frequency response (from 20 to 20,000 Hz)